bengrunfeld/study-notes/cheesemaking/cheese_acid_development.md

 `Buffers` are substances that have the ability to absorb acid and resist `pH` change.

-Solutions said to have a good `buggering capacity` contain a lot of these substances, and will *attempt* to prevent `pH` changes when acid is added or created.
+Solutions said to have a good `buffering capacity` contain a lot of these substances, and will *attempt* to prevent `pH` changes when acid is added or created.

 The buffers in milk include `casein`, `calcium phosphate` and others.